Jamie K.

 What is your typical day at work when you’re importing fabric?

 Just a lot of office work and paperwork.
-In the morning, I’m checking emails, making sure everything is okay, and then seeing if I’m getting any packages in from Korea — which could include anything from new designs to getting certain colors, swatches, or quality approvals.
-Then, I get those packages to the customers and clients and have meetings with them.
-That happens during the day and then to kind of finish off the day, I have to communicate with my Korean office.
-This was all before the pandemic, so a lot of appointments now are not in-person.
-I just drop stuff off or I send them things and do updates over Zoom or by email now.
+In the morning, I’m checking emails, making sure everything is okay, and then seeing if I’m getting any packages in from Korea, which could include anything from new designs to getting certain colors, swatches, or quality approvals.
+I then get those packages to the customers and clients and have meetings with them.
+That happens during the day, and then to kind of finish off the day, I have to communicate with my Korean office.
+That was all before the pandemic, so a lot of appointments now are not in person.
+I just drop stuff off or send them things.
+I do updates over Zoom or by email now.

 Prior to the pandemic, what type of people were working with you?